Early season pest control for Ontario soybeans growers

 What Lies Beneath

-Maisonneuve said that one of the most important tools one can have as an agronomist—and as a grower—is to carry a shovel around with you when heading into the soybean fields.
+Maisonneuve said that one of the most important tools one can have as an agronomist—and as a grower—is to carry a shovel when heading into the soybean fields.

-“It’s sometimes difficult to see what your pest situation is if you only have an above-ground view,” he related.
+“It’s sometimes difficult to see your pest situation if you only have an above-ground view,” he related.
 “It’s why it’s always important to dig for answers when in doubt.”

 “Roots that are impaired by ill-advised tillage practices and compaction, for example, become more vulnerable to insects and disease, which will take advantage of a weakened roots system,” Maisonneuve mentioned.